-"We're encouraged to see several states increasing in enrollment and improving quality, but access to high-quality pre-K in the United States remains low and highly unequal," said Barnett.
-"Expanding access to quality pre-K programs is one of the best investments we can make, and it's critical that we raise and standardize salaries for early education teachers and have strong Dual language Learner policies in states with large Hispanic populations.
+"We're encouraged to see several states such as New York and Michigan increasing their enrollment and improving quality, and new states like Mississippi, Hawaii, and Indiana implementing pre-K initiatives, but access to high-quality pre-K in the United States remains low and highly unequal," said Barnett.
+"Expanding access to quality pre-K programs is one of the best investments we can make, and it's critical that we raise and standardize salaries for early education teachers and have strong Dual Language Learner policies in states with large Hispanic populations like Massachusetts.
 State governments should increase and stabilize funding for pre-K and raise standards for the benefit of all children."